lenngro/lanyon/_posts/2020-10-25-Opportunities-Machine-Learning-Healthcare/2020-10-25-Opportunities-Machine-Learning-Healthcare.md

 ### Data
 For most existing work, machine learning models were trained on the largest data set possible and assumed to fit for deployment.
 This assumption may not hold for clinical settings for two reasons:
-1. Internal validity (shift ofer time): The practices, standard processes or medical definitions in a hospital may change over time.
+1. Internal validity (shift over time): The practices, standard processes or medical definitions in a hospital may change over time.
 Noisy data containing deprecated information can be a source of error when fed into a machine learning model.
 2. External Validity (shift over sources): There is no reason to believe _a priori_ that a machine learning model learned from one hospital will generalize to a new one.
 Even within one hospital transitions from one medical record system to another one or different patient populations can create non-obvious feature mapping problems.

 ### Interpretability